PX4/PX4-Autopilot/nuttx/tools/README.txt

   without concern for the particular compiler in use.

 incdir.sh
+incdir.bat
 ---------

   Different compilers have different conventions for specifying lists of include file paths on the the compiler command line.
-This bash script allows the build system to create include file paths without concern for the particular compiler in use.
+This incdir.sh bash script allows the build system to create include file paths without concern for the particular compiler in use.

+  The incdir.bat script is a counterpart for use in the native Windows build.
+However, their is currently only one compiler supported in that context:  MinGW-GCC.

 link.sh
 winlink.sh